Best Military Drone Stocks to Watch as Global Conflicts Rise

 And, like Lockheed Martin, L3Harris Technologies is an innovator, particularly in the autonomous systems and counter-UAV technology space.
 A few prominent examples include:

-- VAMPIRE™ (Vehicle-Agnostic Modular Palletized ISR Rocket Equipment): A portable system that can be mounted on various vehicles, VAMPIRE uses an advanced sensor and a weapons station to fire Advanced Precision Kill Weapons System (“APKWS”) rockets to take down opposing drones.
+• VAMPIRE™ (Vehicle-Agnostic Modular Palletized ISR Rocket Equipment): A portable system that can be mounted on various vehicles, VAMPIRE uses an advanced sensor and a weapons station to fire rockets to take down opposing drones.

-L3Harris Technologies is laser-focused on next-generation defense technologies equipped with AI.
+L3Harris Technologies is laser-focused on next-generation defense technologies equipped with AI, including counter-drone systems.
 Its partnerships with Palantir Technologies (PLTR) for its TITAN Army intelligence ground station that improves situational awareness, and Shield AI to integrate their Hivemind autonomy software into unmanned systems (which will improve surveillance and targeting capabilities), demonstrate as much.

-The proof of that demand is its $34 billion backlog, about half of which is expected to convert to revenue within the next year.
+Just as importantly, L3Harris finished 2025 with a $38 billion backlog, proof of the demands for its products.
+Roughly half of that backlog is expected to convert to revenue within the next year.
 That promises near-term stability not just to the company, but to investors as well.

-Known for its Switchblade loitering munition systems (better known as “suicide” or “kamikaze” drones) and Puma UAVs, AeroVironment (AVAV) is a pure-play business that has fully embraced AI and integrated it into many of its systems and technologies.
+Known for its Switchblade kamikaze drones and Puma UAVs, AeroVironment is a pure-play business that has fully embraced AI and integrated it into many of its systems and technologies.

-AVAV’s stock has risen, literally and figuratively, since the conflict in Ukraine began.
-As a significant military drone supplier to Ukrainian forces, AV’s revenue has increased 143.6% since the start of the Ukraine war.
+AVAV saw its stock rise, literally and figuratively, when the conflict in Ukraine began in 2022.
+As a significant military drone supplier to Ukrainian forces, AeroVironment’s revenue has increased roughly 222% since the start of the Ukraine war.

-And with Driscoll announcing late in 2025 that the Army plans to buy another million drones, there’s plenty of reason to be optimistic about AVAV’s prospects.
+And with Secretary Driscoll announcing late in 2025 that the Army plans to buy another million drones, there’s plenty of reason to be optimistic about AVAV’s prospects, especially given the company’s direct exposure to battlefield drone demand.

-There’s also plenty of reason for caution if you’re considering AVAV stock.
-Our Stansberry Score rates AeroVironment below the middle of the pack with an overall “C” grade.
+There’s also plenty of reasons for caution if you’re considering AVAV stock.
+Its Stansberry Score ranks well below the middle of the pack with an overall “C” grade.

 But the company is not profitable right now.

-AV is also burning through lots of cash.
+AVAV is also burning through lots of cash.
 The company has recorded negative free cash flow since 2022.
+And its free cash flow margin has decreased by 6.3 percentage points over the past five years.

-That all contributes to our “D” grade for valuation.
+That all contributes to its “D” grade for Valuation.

-AVAV shows strong future growth potential – especially after its 2025 acquisition of defense technology company Blue Halo, which will expand AV’s business beyond UAVs.
-AV’s backlog is significant, and its foray into broader autonomous systems should open the door for even more substantial contracts.
+AVAV shows strong future growth potential – especially after its 2025 acquisition of defense technology company Blue Halo, which will expand the business beyond UAVs.
+AeroVironment’s backlog is significant, and its foray into broader autonomous systems should open the door for even more substantial contracts.

 But AVAV is a risky, highly speculative play right now.
 It’s certainly worth watching, but there are safer bets out there.